 Role of illumination in photography

 Light and illumination are the fundamental features of photography.
 The genre of lighting, also the type of illumination that are being used is one of the most essential factors of photo when concerning photography.
 In photography, light means how the light source - natural or artificial - is placed in accordance with the subject.
-Both the position and the quality of light can be the causes affecting tone, atmosphere, mood as well as brightness and darkness.
+Both the position and the quality can be the causes affecting tone, atmosphere, mood as well as brightness and darkness.

 Difference between illumination and illuminance

+What is illumination of light?
 As aforementioned, illumination is the property and effect of light in an observable form, presenting the use of light sources.

 By contrast, illuminance measures how much luminous flux is spread over a given area.
 Luminous flux, which is measured in the unit of lumens, can been considered as the measurement of how much visible light present in total while the illuminance as the measurement of illumination intensity on the surface.